Our Spaces

 Originally built in 1907 as Johnson’s Grocery, the Mercantile served Valentine for over sixty years as the town’s general store.
 After decades of abandonment, a West Texas enthusiast purchased the property and lovingly restored its historic bones, breathing new life into a space that had been silent for half a century.

-Located in the charming town of Valentine, Texas — population 73, the Mercantile is more than a venue; it’s a true West Texas landmark and home to the popular Valentine’s in Valentine Music Festival.
+More than a venue, the Mercantile is a true West Texas landmark and home to the beloved Valentine’s in Valentine Music Festival.
 With its century-old adobe walls and restored shabby-chic charm, it offers an unforgettable setting for weddings, corporate gatherings, and private celebrations.
 Here, history and horizon come together to create experiences that feel both timeless and rare.

 Historic 1907 Valentine Mercantile building in Valentine, Texas — weather-worn brick façade, vintage tin awning and a dusty Main Street in the remote Chihuahuan Desert town.